chansk/AlexDS/tutorial_2/README.md

 Additional notes:
-- to add new page: add line to layout.html, add lines to views.py
+- to add new page: add line to layout.html, add lines to views.py, and add new Html